google/gapid/gapir/README.md

 ### `RESOURCE(resource-id)` [-1 (pointer)]
 `<code:6> <resource-id:26>`

-Pops the address from the top of the stack and then loads the resource with the given id to that address.
+Pops the address from the top of the stack and then loads the resource `resource-id` to that address.

 ### `POST()` [-2 (uint32_t, pointer)]
 `<code:6> <padding:26>`